Spicer Link

 The Ara Harakeke Pathway runs along the railway line between Paremata and Pukerua Bay.
 The trail takes you through Taupō Swamp (Ara Harakeke) — an ecologically important wetland.

-The trail is mostly flat with a slight incline if you're travelling from south to north.
+The trail is mostly flat with a slight incline if you travel from south to north.
 It goes past several beaches and areas with rock pools.

 Ara Harakeke is a 30hectare wetland that is the largest remaining swamp in the Wellington region.
 It contains mostly native sedges, flax, ferns, shrubs and grasses.
 It is also home to many species of fish, birds and insects.
 There is a viewing and interpretation area for Ara Harakeke near the middle section of the pathway.
 The wetland is legally protected by Queen Elizabeth II National Trust (QEII).